 In general, it depends on the end-use.
 Some end-users do have special requirements that need a thick coating.
 For example, in environments such as construction work, scaffolding tubes are more frequently exposed to contact than, say, those used for fencing, structural support, etc. Scaffolding tubes are exposed to abrasion, which comes from handling together with sand, concrete and similar substances used in construction work.
 Sand particles can have a higher hardness than zinc, which then can scratch the surface.
 Concrete and other substances during construction can have a negative impact on galvanized surfaces, due to their acidic, or in concrete's case alkaline properties.

-One of the reasons why more zinc weight is still being associated with better, longer product performance is the ongoing effort of hot-dip galvanizers trying to retain customers and sell their products.
-This is mainly because the typical hot-dip galvanizing process is not as efficient as continuous galvanizing processes when producing thin zinc coatings (< 200 g/m²) leading to manufacturers having to apply zinc zinc than the application may require.
+One of the reasons why more zinc weight is still being associated with better, longer product performance is the ongoing effort of hot dip galvanizers trying to retain customers and sell their products.
+This is mainly because the typical hot dip galvanizing process is not as efficient as continuous galvanizing processes when producing thin zinc coatings (< 200 g/m²) leading to manufacturers choosing to apply more zinc than the end-use application may require.